 I received my Bachelor’s degree in English at the University of San Diego, and returned a year later to work towards a teaching credential and Masters in Education.
 When I am not at school, I love to spend time with family, be outdoors, cook, and read.

-I feel most at home when I am surrounded by children learning and growing together, probably because I grew up playing with my twelve cousins on our walnut farm in California’s Central Valley.
+I feel most at home when I am surrounded by children exploring and creating together, probably because I grew up playing with my twelve cousins on our walnut farm in California’s Central Valley.
 When I am not at school, I enjoy reading, practicing yoga, traveling, and visiting Moosie’s for some mint chocolate chip ice cream.